MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-495-Standards-Electronic-Health-Record-Technology-Incentive-Program/subpart-A-General-Provisions/section-495.40.md

 (*2*) For an eligible hospital or CAH attesting to a State for the Medicaid EHR Incentive Program, satisfied the required objectives and associated measures under § 495.24(d) for meaningful use.

+(H) For CY 2024 and subsequent years, for an eligible hospital or CAH attesting to CMS, satisfied the required objectives and associated measures for meaningful use as defined by CMS.

-(H) Supporting providers with the performance of CEHRT (SPPC).
+(I) Supporting providers with the performance of CEHRT (SPPC).
 To engage in activities related to supporting providers with the performance of CEHRT, the eligible hospital or CAH—

 (*1*) Must attest that it: